Alzheimer's disease is a form of dementia that causes a gradual decline in your ability to remember, understand, communicate and reason.

 - Only some are currently subsidised in New Zealand.

 - Rivastigmine is available in a once-a-day patch as well as the tablet form, and the patch may have benefits for some patients with mild to moderate Alzheimer's disease.

-Another drug, memantine (Ebixa) is also available in New Zealand.
+An NMDA receptor antagonist drug, memantine (Ebixa), is also available in New Zealand.

 - This drug works in a different way to the other three – it prevents the excess entry of calcium ions into brain cells.